piecedigital/balance/accounts.md

 ```
 ... and `object` will be null.

-The `createuser` method uses the `validateUser` method, which is openly accessible to being called.
+The `createUser` method uses the `validateUser` method, which is openly accessible to being called.

 ```js
 accounts(req.body).validateUser();